 There are a few things you need to consider when building your PPC strategy.
 Here’s a quick rundown with a few bigger-picture points.

 - Set Parameters—This should include who you’re targeting and what you’re advertising for

 - Landing Page Best Practices—Once customers click on your ad, where will they go?
-Your landing page needs to be optimized across devices, be integrated into your marketing funnels, and be designed to facilitate a sale
+Your landing page needs to be optimized across devices, integrated into your marketing funnels, and designed to facilitate a sale.

-You also need to come up with your budget for your Pay Per Click advertising.
-Legal keywords are some of the most expensive with finance coming up as a close second, but where your keywords fall will shape how much you need to set aside for Pay Per Click advertising.
+You also need to come up with your budget for your PPC advertising.
+Legal keywords are some of the most expensive, with finance coming up as a close second, but where your keywords fall will shape how much you need to set aside for Pay Per Click advertising.